 When Ryn's not writing, she's usually busy creating art or playing with her dogs.
 Kooky, colorful yard art and illustrations make up the bulk of her artistic calling.
 She's had pets that range from dogs to rats with goats in between.
-Fitness and gardening are also on her to-do list, including yoga, walking, weight lifting and going nuts with plants and art to transform her desert yard into a kind of creepy yet creative wonderland.
-She also recently discovered the joy of motorcycling.
+Fitness and gardening are also on her to-do list, including yoga, walking, weight lifting and going nuts with plants and art to transform her subtropical yard into a kind of creepy yet creative wonderland.

 Major GPA: 4.0; overall GPA: 3.9.
 Degree awarded: Jan.
 1996 Summa Cum Laude, dean's honor list; scholarship from dept. of English; merit certificate for excellence in Latin; Donald G. Whiteside Poetry Award; French minor.

 GPA: 3.7.
 Degree awarded: Feb.
 2000; thesis on occupational folklore of NYC subway workers; major in folklore, French proficiency requirement met for degree.

 Ryn first became interested in fashion when she learned she could make a miniskirt out of an old T-shirt.
 Although her mother did not always appreciate Ryn's unique sense of style, it has never served her wrong when writing about the latest trends, clothing history or cultural origins of clothing for a variety of clients.